How to Secure Your Network Infrastructure

 If a threat actor accesses an organization’s router gateway, for example, that can allow them to monitor or modify traffic both externally and internally, depending on the segmentation of that network, which could not only cause disruption but help an attacker make lateral movement and further an attack.

-These kinds of attacks, which often fall into the distributed denial of service (DDoS) attack category, have climbed 203% since the first half of 2021.
+These kinds of attacks, which often fall into the distributed denial of service (DDoS) attack category mentioned above, have climbed 102% in the first half of 2024 alone, according to InfoSecurity Magazine, with the government sector the hardest hit, climbing 116% year-over-year and accounting for 29% of all DDoS incidents.

-Poor network infrastructure security could also lead to credential theft, phishing, ransomware, and other sophisticated cyber attacks.
+However, while DDoS attacks are more commonly a nuisance than something that can cause deep, lasting damage, it is not the only threat facing modern network infrastructure.
+Poor network infrastructure security could also lead to credential theft, phishing, ransomware, and other, more sophisticated cyber attacks.

 What Is Network Infrastructure Security?

-Network infrastructure security is the blanket term for the securing multiple aspects of the network attack surface, from technology to the human element, and ranges from software like antivirus programs and privileged access management solutions to more robust setups like managed detection and response (MDR) solutions or an in-house security operations center (SOC).
+Network infrastructure security is the blanket term for securing multiple aspects of the network attack surface, from technology to yes, even the human element, and ranges from software like antivirus programs and privileged access management (PAM) solutions to more robust setups like managed detection and response (MDR) solutions or an in-house security operations center (SOC).

 Other network infrastructure security measures commonly include: